Assam Cricket Association Stadium: History

 On 10 October 2017, the stadium hosted its first T20I.
 The match was played between Australia and hosts India, Australia won the game by eight wickets.
 In this match, the newly inaugurated stadium recorded an attendance of 38,132.

 The stadium hosted its first ODI on 21 October 2018.
 The match was played between hosts India and the West Indies cricket team.
 India won the match by eight wickets.

 From 4 March 2019 to 9 March 2019, the ground hosted Women's International Cricket for the first time.
 Three Women's Twenty20 International matches were played between the England women's cricket team and the hosts Indian women's cricket team.
 The England women's cricket team won the WT20I series 3–0.

+On 30 September 2025 the stadium hosted its first Women's ODI.
+The match was played between hosts India and Sri Lanka women's cricket team which was the opening match of ICC Women's Cricket World Cup 2025.

+On 22 November 2025, the ground hosted its first ever Test match between India and South Africa.